Injured by an 18-wheeler that ran a red light? An attorney can help.

 - Sending out one of our accident reconstruction experts to assess the roadway, what skid marks are present, and "laser map" the area to show what the trucker would have seen and when they would have seen it

-The key to getting all these things done in a timely fashion is having the resources and means to do them.
-Too many people rely on a police report or even a traffic-cam photo to prove their case in court, but that’s just not sufficient.
-Police reports are not primarily focused on proving who was at fault, but are rather focused on determining whether any tickets or citations need to be issued.
-Their scope is narrow and they don’t bother themselves with tracking down witnesses or looking at the truck’s ECM data.
-Traffic-cam photos can be helpful, but if the trucking company employs the tactic we just talked about (trying to put distance between themselves and their driver), you need to know how to handle it.
+The key to getting all these things done in a timely fashion is having the resources and means to do them, which most local police departments just don't possess.
+Too many people rely on a police report or even a traffic-cam photo to prove their case in court, but that's just not sufficient.
+Police reports are not primarily focused on proving who was at fault, but rather on determining whether any tickets or citations need to be issued.
+Police aren't concerned with helping anyone prove their civil case, so they don't bother themselves with tracking down witnesses or looking at the truck's ECM data.
+Traffic-cam photos can be helpful, but if the trucking company employs the tactic we just talked about (trying to put legal distance between themselves and their driver), even these may not be enough to hold them liable.

-Plus, things like a police report or a traffic-cam photo aren’t inherently admissible in court, they have to be admitted via a specific prove-up process.
+Plus, things like a police report or a traffic-cam photo aren't inherently admissible in court: they have to be properly admitted via a specific legal process called proving up or the evidence may as well not exist in the eyes of the law.
 Lots of people ruin their cases by trying to represent themselves, thinking that all they need to do is bring the police report to court and everything will work out.
-But if you don’t know how to get evidence admitted in court, the jury will never see it and your case will have lost a key part.
+But if you don't know how to get evidence admitted in court, the jury will never see it, and your case will have lost a key component.

 Get an experienced lawyer working on your case